backstage/backstage/plugins/explore/README.md

 # explore

 Welcome to the explore plugin!
-This plugin helps to visualize the domains and in your ecosystem.
+This plugin helps to visualize the domains and tools in your ecosystem.

 ## Getting started